Prospective Graduate Students

 Undergraduate Research Assistants

-The Infant Learning Lab generally has several openings every semester for new undergraduate students to join the lab.
+In future semesters (starting with Spring 2024), the Infant Learning Lab generally has several openings for new undergraduate students to join the lab.
 We encourage undergraduates to be actively involved in the intellectual life of the lab, and to that end, we have a weekly lab meeting during fall and spring semesters in which we review data, plan experiments, and provide suggestions for procedural revisions.
 Once a semester, undergraduates present a research article of their choice to the lab members and discuss how it relates to their personal research interests.

-If you have any questions, or would like to come see the lab, feel free to contact us any time to set up an appointment.
+If you have any questions, or would like to come see the lab, feel free to contact us to set up an appointment.

 Who is qualified to work in the lab?